Do Go On - 536 - FedEx Flight 705

 The flaps were fully extended with the landing gear down,

-and Captain Sanders hit the runway hard and rolled to a stop
+and Captain Sanders hit the runway hard

-with less than 900 feet of the runway left in front of him.
+the runway left in front of him.

 So it was like a really close call in that regard as well.

-But the medics were able to get onto the plane,
+But the medics were able to get onto the plane and they had landed safely.

-Obviously, the men were in an awful state, but they have landed.
+Obviously the men were in an awful state, but they have landed.

 Far out.

-And the medics were able to get onto the plane
+Peterson and Tucker are in critical condition and the medics were able to get onto the plane.

-Oh my God, yeah
+Oh, my God, yeah.

-Dripping from the walls
+Dripping from the walls.

-Like a horror movie
+Like a horror movie.

-Bits and pieces of all sorts of stuff
+Bits and pieces of all sorts of stuff.

-And the packages
+And the packages.

-And the packages
+And the packages.

-Could probably be damaged a little
+Could probably be damaged a little.

-I was there because it'd also be violent.
+You say lucky I was there because it'd also be violent.

-You'd be spew too.
+You'd be spewed too.

 Probably poo if I was there.